MarinHure/Blob_Detectron/README.md

 - Links (Lp): The path traveled by the blob between two nodes.
 - Secondary Nodes (Ns): Crossroads between multiple links.

-To automatically detect the various elements in an image, we employ a machine learning object detection model.
+To automatically detect the various elements in an image, we employ a Deep Learning object detection model.
 We then process the identified data in a script to obtain a JSON file containing the position information of the different objects..

 # Model Training (Blob_training.ipynb)